 So will the security guard who escorts you from the building because you got fired for drunkenly and obscenely hitting on the boss's spouse, mistress, or other family member.

 The holiday season is a time for merriment, cheer, and goodwill towards your fellow man.
-If you overdue the merriment and cheer you might end up a customer at Goodwill.
+If you overdo the merriment and cheer you might end up a customer at Goodwill.

 Filed under: Uncategorized